AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 Unfortunately, the current design to support forced inclusion requires a hash for each transaction in the proposal args.

 This means that the overhead per L2 transaction will be ~35 gas, which is still under 50 gas, but a significant portion of the overall target of 500 gas per L2 transaction.

+### Future work

+For more robust cancellation, the sequencer client could maintain a pool of available EOAs, each of which are "owners"/"authorized senders" on its forwarder contract, and use one until it gets stuck, then switch to the next one: presumably by the time the sequencer client gets to the original EOA, the blob pool will have been cleared.

 ### Alternative solutions